pure-symbols/pure.lexicals/.docs/lambda-calculus.101/readme.md

 OK, that's all.
 You've already touch all the points of *Lambda Calculus*.
 Funny? *Let me tell you what you just touched. 🌜*

+> [!TIP]
-> [!notice]
+>
-> *The `add(3)` here will returns a closure: this just like to create (means *new*) a special object in *OOP* style but it just can be called like a function.
-In some language, closure is implemented as a special object.
-Also in some language, both all function is just a closure with special syntax.*
+> The `add(3)` here will returns a closure: this just like to create (means *new*) a special object in *OOP* style but it just can be called like a function.
+>
+> In some language, closure is implemented as a special object.
+Also in some language, both all function is just a closure with special syntax.
+>